Before we go into any more technical details, let's look at a simple example.

-This page demonstrates the technical details of uploading things and explains step-by-step how to create a Scenario Plan that does something useful.
+This page demonstrates how to upload things and explains step-by-step how to create a Scenario Plan that does something useful.

 If all you want to do is to showcase a program you wrote, this page should have all you need to know.

 If you want to understand how Elody can let many programs by different developers work together, then you should also read the next three pages.

 In this example we assume that we already have a program that does something useful, and we want to use Elody to publish this program.

 We want to end up with a link that we can give to people with which they can quickly execute the program online.

 We do this by providing a link to a Scenario Plan that is configured in such a way that the program we want to demonstrate is executed right at the start of the Scenario.

 An example Scenario Plan demonstrating the Rules and Programs on this page can be found here.
 Simply click the button to start the Scenario, and a Message should appear asking you to enter parameters.
 You can also click this link instead to start the Scenario immediately.